celso/shirk/README.md

 ## Data structures

-You can access these data structures once a session is opened:
+You can access these data structures once a session is open:

 **session.channels**